kapilt/contentmirror/ore.contentmirror/trunk/ore/contentmirror/readme.txt

   u'Root'

-A caveat to using containment, is that filtering containers, will cause contained mirrored content to appear as orphans.
+A caveat to using containment, is that filtering containers, will cause contained mirrored content to appear as orphans/root objects.

 Workflow
 --------

-A content's workflow status is also captured in the database.
-For testing purposes a mock implementation was constructed to avoid the need for setting up a Plone instance for development.
-From the perspective of the api used by contentmirror the machinery is identical but the differences in setting the state are evident below as we construct some sample content to serialize the state::
+A content's workflow status is also captured in the database. the state are evident below as we construct some sample content to serialize the state::

    >>> my_space = Folder("my-space")